SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 Now it's time to save the new code and wait for it to redeploy!

-7. In order to call this new API from the outside world we need to configure a Kyma CRD called APIRule:
+7. In order to access and communicate with the new API from the outside world we need to configure a Kyma CRD called APIRule:

 _*get-order.yaml*_